 Now let us go through some very crucial points that make WP an ideal choice as a system for making websites:

 #1 - WordPress is free to use

 The software is free to download and use.
-Anybody can download a copy of the latest version of WordPress from its website and install it on the local server or upload it on a specific server.
-Though this activity involves technical knowledge on the user part, it still is feasible from using any other software.
+Anybody can download a copy of the latest version of WordPress from its website and install it on the local server or upload it to a specific server.
+Though this activity involves technical knowledge on the user's part, it still is feasible from using any other software.

 You don't need to pay a dime to purchase any licence or a key to use the software.
 WordPress is maintained by a community of dedicated developers who update it regularly making it one of the ideal content management systems for you.

-Since most of the people who start with a new business or a start-up are constrained by budget, getting a content management system for free is an advantage.
-When a new form is open or started or a new organisation is made a free and open-source software such as WordPress is a boon.
+Since most of the people who start a new business or a start-up are constrained by budget, getting a content management system for free is an advantage.
+When a new form is opened or started or a new organisation is made free and open-source software such as WordPress is a boon.